repaygithub/cactus/docs/Internationalization/API Documentation.md

 | --------- | ------ | -------- | ---------------------------------------- |
 | `section` | String | Y        | The name of the section you want to load |

-- Any other keys passed in this object will be passed to the second argument of the `_load` function for you to process in whatever way is necessary for your application.
+- Any other keys passed in this object will be passed to the second argument of the `loadImpl` function for you to process in whatever way is necessary for your application.

 ### Example Usage